Although Tanzania is known for being a wildlife destination, there is so much more to it such as the protected marine reserves and the ancient sites.

 You will find pristine beaches with turquoise water, bound to make your eyes pop out.
 Therefore, setting up Tanzania as your next travel destination is going to be a wise decision.
 Let’s discuss the process of getting there and what you need to give your eyes a taste of.

 This post is part of our series Discover Africa

 The Immigration Commission of Tanzania, in November 2018, decided to introduce the e-Visa system.
 As a result, travellers can apply online when planning to travel to Tanzania.

 This means that travellers do not need to make any visit to the Embassy or deal with a tremendous amount of paperwork.
 You can apply for an e-Visa just by sitting at home, within a few minutes.

 How to get a visa for Tanzania online?
 Well, the application process could not be more simple.
-Use your phone, laptop, tablet, PC, or any other device with an internet connection and apply within a few minutes from home! e-Visa to Tanzania arrives straight at your e-mail address.
+Use your phone, laptop, tablet, PC, or any other device with an internet connection and apply within a few minutes from home!
+An e-Visa to Tanzania arrives straight to your e-mail address.

 Once you have your visa ready, make sure to visit these 5 best places in Tanzania with your kids!